-Since 2004, ARPANSA has been compiling statistics of reported incidents through the annual summary reports.
+Since 2004, ARPANSA has been compiling statistics of reported incidents through the annual summary reports and flyers.
 ARPANSA analyses all incidents reported to the ARIR to understand why and how they occurred.
 Information from this analysis is published below to raise awareness about radiation safety in Australia.

 Common radiation incidents in Australia

 Good radiation protection practices are generally observed in Australia and consequently incidents are rare.
 The majority of incidents reported to the ARIR are low dose incidents which are unlikely to cause observable effects.
 Learn about the most commonly reported incidents to the database, and their primary and contributory causes.

 - Incidents related to borehole logging and portable density moisture gauges

 - Incidents related to transport of radiation instruments

 From data submitted to the ARIR, ARPANSA has identified the following common themes and contributing causes of radiation incidents.

 Many incidents resulted from organisations or businesses not adopting a holistic or systemic view of safety.
 For example, incidents have occurred even when the organisation has focused on procedures, interlocks and barriers.
 While these are important areas to consider in the management of safety, it is equally important to consider human and organisational factors.
 For example, many of the incidents may not have occurred had the organisation provided training to staff on how the interlocks worked and provided safer systems of work (e.g. using checkboxes, easier systems or protocols than handwritten notes).
 The lesson to be learned from these incidents is that, in addition to addressing technological issues, safety management needs to consider human and organisational factors and develop a safety culture in the organisation.
 Learn more about Holistic Safety.